-As our Chief Investigator, Darrin Giglio, puts it, “Just because your wife talks about having an affair doesn’t prove that she actually consummated it.
+As NAI Chief Investigator and veteran Great Neck NY private investigator, Darrin Giglio, puts it, “Just because your wife talks about having an affair doesn’t prove that she actually consummated it.
 Your wife’s attorney can easily brush aside a set of text messages.”
 To catch a cheater and have the evidence stand up in court, says Darrin, you need surveillance evidence, such as video evidence.

 “If you can get video of the couple having a romantic encounter in a car or entering a hotel room,” says Darrin, “That’s far stronger evidence than you’ll get from a tracker app.”